npatel111/Hangman/README.md

 ## Possible things to do in the future:
 - tests?
-- Refactor
+- Refactor some more so there are less if/else statements

 - AI for computer guesses?
 Any strategy for hangman?
 - Add hint option
 - Option to start with all vowels put in?
-- For one player, omeone can choose to guess or pick?
+- For one player, someone can choose to guess or pick?
 - Give easy/medium/hards from computer